Combat boot: England and United Kingdom

-During the English Civil War, each soldier of the New Model Army was issued three shoes or ankle boots.
-After every march, the soldier would change them around to ensure they received even wear.
+During the English Civil War, each soldier of the New Model Army was issued three pairs of shoes or ankle boots.
+After every march, the soldier would rotate them to ensure they received even wear.
 Following the Restoration, shoes and uniforms followed the civilian pattern: shoes with buckles were used by most armies from 1660 until around 1800.
 Hessian boots were used by cavalry from the 18th century until World War I.

 Late in the Napoleonic Wars, the British army began issuing ankle boots that replaced the buckle shoes.
 These types of boots remained in use throughout the 19th century and were used in conflicts including the Crimean War (1853–1856), First Zulu War (1879), and First Boer War (1880–1881).

 These in turn were replaced by ammunition boots, which were used in a variety of similar design patterns from the late 1880s until the late 1960s.
 The "George Boots" worn with the Officers' dress uniform and mess dress are similar, but they lack the leather counter (heel cap), the toe case (toe-cap) and omit the hobnails, and the steel heel and toe plates.